 Anyone who takes part in the production of medicinal products or active pharmaceutical ingredients must comply with GMP regulations, regardless of whether that individual is employed in

 Every employee must know, follow and implement GMP regulations.
 Even small errors can have disastrous consequences.
 Such incidents can lead to official sanctions ranging from suspending sales or closing down the company, all the way to criminal prosecution of the persons responsible.
 The great challenge is to be familiar with all requirements, to interpret them correctly and to implement them in a timely fashion.

 You can protect yourself with

 Our publications form the benchmark for GMP information.
 We know what counts for you when it comes to taking the right steps at all times.
-Here with us you will find
+With us you will find

-Most official inspection authorities, pharmaceutical companies, suppliers and research institutes have been relying on our publications for more than 15 years.
+Pharmaceutical companies, suppliers and research institutes have been relying on our publications for more than 20 years.